mrjamiebowman/tsa/README.md

 # ✈️  Terrible Settings Auditor (TSA)

 "We screen your app settings before they crash on takeoff."

+Terrible Settings Auditor is an independent developer tool and is not affiliated with or endorsed by the Transportation Security Administration.

 An open-source modern .NET tool that audits, validates your application's configuration and environment — all with TSA-grade scrutiny.